mgsx-dev/gdx-pd/README.md

 | iOS        |     -     |      -      |        |
 | Web        |     -     |      -      |        |

+# Introduction

+## What is it ?

+LibGDX is a cross platform game framework.
+If you don't know, please visit : http://www.badlogicgames.com/

+Puredata (Pd) is an audio synthesis application coded in C providing graphical programming. gdx-pd is based on LibPd java bindings which.
+If you don't know, please visit : https://github.com/libpd/libpd

+This extension enables audio synthesis in games with pd patches and provides some usefull tools for audio design.

-# Features
+## Features

 * Wraps/abstracts libpd in a libGDX fashion.
+* Dedicated audio processing thread fully integrated with LibGDX audio implementation : you can use both Pd and Sounds/Musics.
 * Pd patch loader for AssetManager
 * Midi sequencers (including "à la live" sequencer)
 * Midi file reader/writer and loader for AssetManager
 * Live patching in Pd throw network/OSC
-* LibGDX audio friendly (you can still use Sounds and Musics)
+* LibGDX audio friendly ()
 * Full Pd Vanilla support.
 * Easy custom Pd externals build with docker.

-# Limitations
+## Limitations

 * Apple platforms not supported yet.
 * Web platform not supported yet.

-# Futur works
+## Futur works

-* Audio 3D spatialization / VR
+* Audio 3D spatialization / VR.

-# What is it ?

-LibGDX is a cross platform game framework.
-If you don't know, please visit them : http://www.badlogicgames.com/

-Puredata (Pd) is an audio synthesis application coded in C providing graphical programming. gdx-pd is based on LibPD java bindings.
-If you don't know, please visit them : https://github.com/libpd/libpd

-This extension enable audio synthesis in games with pd patches and provides some usefull tools  :
-* new Music type : PdMusic which play midi files and route midi message to Pd.
-* Asset loaders for both Patch and Midi files.
-* Message dispatcher.
+* Add support for all platforms.

-# Documentation
+## Documentation

 Full documentation is available in this repository :